iainquayle/T10G2/README.md

 CalcNet
 Currently CalcNet is composed of TextNet and CalculatorGUI which are going to be connected to each other and the work-in-progress image processing.

-The following are insturctions on how to run the calculator and how train the neural network:
+The following are insturctions on how to run the calculator and how train the neural network and run the image processing:

 How to run the calculator using an IDE: